 It’s dangerous to start referring to the various campuses of our church as “them” because it sets up emotional walls and separates the team.
 We need to use “we, our, or us” as much as possible.

 Avoid: “They broke some more gear this weekend.”

-Better: “We continue to have gear breaking at our campus in Delaware.”
+Better: “We continue to have gear breaking at our Xxxxx Campus.”

 Avoid: “They had another record day in Mt.
 Vernon!”

 Better: “We had another record day in Mt.
 Vernon!”